British Rail Class 150: South-West England

 GWR previously operated the two prototype three-car Class 150/0 units, which had transferred from London Midland and replaced the and Turbo units which were being used on the Reading to Basingstoke Line, which allowed the Turbo units to reinforce Thames Valley services.
 150001 had entered service in January 2012.
-The two prototype units later cascaded down to the West fleet in response to the Class 387s taking over from the s and s on the London Paddington to Didcot Parkway services, hence releasing Turbos to take over on the Reading to Basingstoke Line again.
+The two prototype units later cascaded down to the West fleet in response to the s taking over from the s and s on the to services, hence releasing Turbos to take over on the Reading to Basingstoke Line again.
 Until the end of their operation by GWR, the two 150/0s were based at St Phillips Marsh depot in Bristol and were used on local services around Bristol and Exeter.
 In April 2020, they transferred to Northern Trains.